Yes, America's anchorman is away and this is your EIB anchor baby.

 That's unique.

-Fro two frozen parties for a hundred and sixty years.
+Two frozen parties for 160 years.

 That's unique anywhere on the planet.

-So you've got to be with Party A or Party B. You've got to be a Democrat, you've got to be a Republican, otherwise you're nowhere.
+So you've got to be with party A or party B. You've got to be a Democrat, you've got to be a Republican, otherwise you're nowhere.

-Um so this is very unusual here.
+So this is very unusual here.

-And what that means is that when people say, oh, he's not a real conservative, he's not a real, you know.
+And what that means is that when people say, oh, he's not a real conservative, he's not a real, you know, the Liberals never, in case you haven't noticed, the Liberals don't care about that.

 The Democrats will take anybody under their umbrella and then work with it.

-And that's uh the logic of a two-party system, because let's say you're some squishy centrist type.
+And that's the logic of a two-party system.

 You're like 51% Republican, 49% Democrat.

-You know, in most systems there'd be like some centrist party for you to join.
+You know, in most systems, there'd be like some centrist party for you to join.

 But here you've got to join one party or the other.

-Uh now uh there's a particular problem on the Republican side in that the Republicans, whatever your bag is, have not been able to deliver.
+Now, there's a particular problem on the Republican side in that the Republicans, whatever your bag is, have not been able to deliver.

 You know, it's a two-party system.

-One party is supposed to be fiscally conservative, one party is supposed to be fiscally liberal.
+One party is supposed to be fiscally liberal.

-No party, neither party actually pays down the debt.
+No party, neither party, actually pays down the debt.

 There's a two-party system.

-One party is supposed to be socially liberal, uh, the other party is supposed to be socially conservative.
+The other party is supposed to be socially conservative.

-Yet regardless of who's in power, the culture gets more and more liberal.
+Yet, regardless of who's in power, the culture gets more and more liberal.

-Yet regardless of who's in power, America doesn't win wars against pipsqueak goat herds with string and fertilizer.
+Yet, regardless of who's in power, America doesn't win wars against pipsqueak goatherds with string and fertilizer.

 So regardless of whether you're a fiscal conservative, a social conservative, or a foreign policy hawk, this party isn't working for you.